SahanaReddy06/Jenkins/README.md

 docker network create jenkins

-Creates an isolated network for Jenkins + Docker to communicate safely.
+Creates an isolated network for Jenkins + Docker communication.

 Verify the network: